piengineering/PI-Engineering-SDK/README.md

 # PI-Engineering-SDK
-This Software Development Kit (SDK) supports all X-keys devices we are currently shipping and offers code examples for Visual Studio C# 2008 Express, Visual Studio C++ 2005 and Visual Studio VB 2010 for Windows; Eclipse for Android.
+This Software Development Kit (SDK) supports all X-keys devices we are currently shipping and offers code examples for Visual Studio C# 2010, Visual Studio C++ 2010 and Visual Studio VB 2010 for Windows; Eclipse for Android.

 For Installshield install see aFull Install folder.